The most spectacular pork fajitas are made in the oven, honest.

 - Fajitas seasoning – homemade is the best and spices up all of your fajita recipes

-See how you can make pork fajitas
+See how to make pork fajitas

 I hope you love this recipe as much as I do.
 Have fun with this pork fajitas recipe!